mochaeng/mochaeng.github.io/src/posts/first.md

 set_property(TARGET federated-classifier PROPERTY CXX_STANDARD 17)
 ```

-Next, we need the C++ code to use LibTorch to make a inferece.
-In the case of my code, it's just a binary classification.
-First create a `classifier.hpp`:
+Next, we need C++ code to use LibTorch for inference.
+In my case, it's a simple binary classification.
+First, create a `classifier.hpp` file:

 ```cpp
 // classifier.hpp